The "kale hater's" kale salad

 - 2 heads (about 331 g) Lacinato/Italian kale, de-veined and roughly chopped

-- 2 tbsp garlic-infused olive oil (you can also sub for traditional olive oil for this step and add in 2 cloves minced garlic after greens are massaged)
+- 2 tbsp garlic-infused olive oil (may sub for traditional olive oil, then add 2 cloves minced garlic after greens are massaged)

 - 1 tsp Kosher salt